RafidMuhymin/astro-spa/README.md

 ### w.onMount

-You can use the global onRender lifecycle function to execute code when the navigated pages has completed loading and executed the scripts.
+You can use the global onRender lifecycle function to execute code when the navigated pages have completed loading and executed the scripts.
 It's an alternative to the DOMContentLoaded or window.load event.

 ```js
 w.onMount = () => {